 First, our study contributes to the political economy literature.
-We reveal a strategy that politically-connected firms adopt to survive democratic transitions, along with the general pattern that firms change their non-market strategies in response to institutional changes.
-The establishment of modern, well-governed states is a major challenge globally, particularly in the face of the recent democratic backsliding and authoritarian resurgence.
-Democratic transition is a lengthy process and even in regions that have established electoral systems and experienced peaceful power transitions, the change to full democracy can still be incomplete.
-Despite the importance of democratic transitions, the strategies firms apply to survive and adapt to the process remain under-explored (Naidu, Robinson, and Young, 2021; Gatignon, Gama, and DeMello, 2023).
-Studies of firms and democratic transition have focused on either the unfair competitive advantages gained through political connections (Peng and Luo, 2000; Leuz and Oberholzergee, 2006; Sun, Mellahi, and Wright, 2012; Jia, 2014) or how these advantages can quickly turn into liabilities once the regime the firms are connected to lose power (Fisman, 2001; Leuz and Oberholzergee, 2006; Bucheli and Salvaj, 2013; Acemoglu, Hassan, and Tahoun, 2018).
+We reveal a strategy that politically connected firms adopt to survive democratic transitions, along with the general pattern that firms change their non-market strategies in response to institutional changes.
+The establishment of modern, well-governed states is a major challenge globally, particularly in the face of recent democratic backsliding and authoritarian resurgence.
+Democratic transition is a lengthy process, and even in regions that have established electoral systems and experienced peaceful power transitions, the change to full democracy can still be incomplete.
+Despite the importance of democratic transitions, the strategies that firms apply to survive and adapt to the process remain underexplored (Naidu, Robinson, and Young, 2021; Gatignon, Gama, and DeMello, 2023).
+Studies of firms and democratic transitions have focused on either the unfair competitive advantages gained through political connections (Peng and Luo, 2000; Leuz and Oberholzergee, 2006; Sun, Mellahi, and Wright, 2012) or how these advantages can quickly turn into liabilities once the regime the firms are connected to loses power (Fisman, 2001; Leuz and Oberholzergee, 2006; Bucheli and Salvaj, 2013; Acemoglu, Hassan, and Tahoun, 2018).

-Scholars have only recently considered the nonmarket strategies that firms adopt in times of institutional change.
-Gatignon and colleagues (2023) studied anti-corruption measures within a democratic society (i.e., the 2014 police raids in Brazil) and found that investors' evaluations of non-market strategies depended on the institutional environment.
-When the institutional context shifts from legal capture to legal compliance, donations to NGOs can bring firms higher abnormal returns than political donations can, while the abnormal returns gained from a board's political connections were found to be zero or marginally negative.
-Gatignon et al. (2023: 930) treated firms' political and social strategies as pre-given due to their relatively short event windows and suggested that "firms should seek to adjust their behavior accordingly."
-Similarly, Darendeli and Hill (2016) analyzed eight Turkish construction companies doing business in Libya around the time of the overthrow of the Qadhafi regime and found that those who had worked on public-benefit projects were protected by the public whereas those working on elite-serving projects were not.
-While their study demonstrates serving the public interest can protect firms during the democratic transition, it is unlikely that these firms' participation into different production markets was driven primarily by the goal of risk hedging in a case of abrupt regime overthrow.
-Building on these studies, our study reveals a coping strategy against the specific challenges associated with democratic transition and also answers the general call in the literature to investigate how firms adjust their nonmarket strategies to better align with institutional changes.
+Scholars have only recently considered the non-market strategies that firms adopt in times of institutional change.
+Gatignon and colleagues (2023) studied anti-corruption measures within a democratic society (i.e., police raids in Brazil in 2014) and found that investors' evaluations of non-market strategies depended on the institutional environment.
+When the institutional context shifts from legal capture (corruption) to legal compliance, donations to NGOs can bring firms higher abnormal returns than political donations can, while the abnormal returns gained from a board's political connections were found to be zero or marginally negative.
+Gatignon, Gama, and DeMello (2023: 930) examined how pre-given political and social ties influence market performance following a social movement; while they suggested that "firms should seek to adjust their behavior accordingly" after the movement, their relatively short event windows did not allow for the identification of specific strategies implemented in response.
+Similarly, Darendeli and Hill (2016) analyzed eight Turkish construction companies doing business in Libya around the time of the overthrow of the Qadhafi regime and found that those that had worked on publicbenefit projects were protected by the public, whereas those working on eliteserving projects were not.
+While their study demonstrates that serving the public interest can protect firms during a democratic transition, it is unlikely that these firms' participation in different production markets was driven primarily by the goal of risk hedging in a case of abrupt regime overthrow.
+Building on these studies, our study reveals a coping strategy for the specific challenges associated with democratic transitions and answers the general call in the literature to investigate how firms adjust their non-market strategies to better align with institutional changes.